-Let us know how we can serve you, it would be an honor.
+Let us know how we can serve you; it would be an honor.

 P.S.
 If you are new here and not sure where to start, Go to our "Get Started" page here.
-We also have a great FREE TOOLS page where we allow you to download some tools that will have created to be very helpful to your marriage.
+We also have a great FREE TOOLS page where we allow you to download some tools that have been created to be very helpful to your marriage.
 Do we really give away these great marriage tools for free?
 Yes, we do.

 Thanks for reading!